Chloe-Shen/docs/paccmann_gui/guide.md

 And open the editor.
 ![Drug editor][bax_editor]

+The accordion below the navbar briefly describes how to use the molecule editor.
+![Drug editor instructions][bax_editor_instructions]

 The left panel contains the tools for editing the molecule, e.g. the `erase tool` (to erase specific atoms or bonds), the `bond tool` (to add a bond from a set of typical bonds), the `ring structure tool` (to add a ring from a set of typical rings) and the `atom and formula tool` which allows to insert new atoms.
 ![Adding ring][bax_editor_ring]